danwbyrne/austin-garrard.github.io/_posts/2014-09-27-mango-madness.md

 ![Final product]({{ site.url }}/assets/mango_salsa.jpg)

 The result (1 mason jar of salsa) looks a little sketchy looking if you don’t know what went into it, but the habanero and mango really shine through in the visual and taste departments.
-It starts out sweet, like mango, but after a few seconds the habanero kicks in and you’re coughing and sniffling (the only proper indicators of spiciness).
+It starts out sweet, like mango, but after a few seconds the habanero kicks in and you’re coughing and sniffling.
 Paul and I are all about the spice so we loved it, but if you’re not into clearing out your sinuses(or your bowels) you might want to use jalapenos, or just don’t include the seeds.

-You’re supposed to add lime and/or lemon juice to salsa to keep it from spoiling, but I didn’t really notice the lime in the flavor department.
+I didn’t really notice the lime in the flavor department.
 I’ve decided that next time I’m going to try adding it in near the end, like the mango.
+You’re supposed to add lime and/or lemon juice to salsa to keep it from spoiling, but I don't know enough about the process yet to comment.
+In any case, this can of salsa won't be sitting around long enough to spoil.

 When I started out I thought I way overdid the cumin, because the whole house reeked of it, but it turned out well.
 The pepper I used is some kind of peppercorn we got at HEB put through a spice grinder.
 I’ve been putting it on everything and I think it delivered here.